cs0320-s24/mock-fsosa-tlaserso/README.md

 # Tests

+Felix wrote our testing class to verify the functionality of the front end.
+There are 66 tests.
+There are no unit tests because there was no need for them.
+The only functions that might need them are the mocked back end functions and those results were verified in the e2e testing.

 # How to

 Running the server, pressing the log in button allows the entry of commands.
 Load_File "path" stores the input path as the filepath, View prints the entire contents of the file at the path, if it exists, as an html table, Mode switches the output mode, and Search "column" "query" performs the search function.
 We only have a few mocked searches, which are viewable in mockedBackEnd.
 They simulate searching by column number, header name, and terms in multiple rows.